exnryptedDino/Website/staff-information/shift-training-times.md

 ---

 # Shift & Training Times
-Here you will find all session times that occur at BloxWorld and the Training Center.
+Here you will find all session times that occur at BloxyBay and the Training Center.

 | Shift Times |
 |:------------|